Does Boba Tea Have Caffeine?

 Do tapioca pearls have caffeine?

-If you want to know how much caffeine tapioca balls induce in your drink, don’t worry; these balls do not contain caffeine.
+If you want to know how much caffeine tapioca balls induce in your drink, don’t worry; these balls are the same as boba balls and they do not contain caffeine.
 Everything depends on the tea used as a base, such as black or green tea.

 Calories in boba tea